TET2 c.2355del, p.His786MetfsTer27

 PS3 (Strong)

-According to standard ACMG guidelines, the rule for PS3 is: "Well-established in vitro or in vivo functional studies supportive of a damaging effect on the gene or gene product".
-The evidence for this variant shows: functional studies demonstrate that H786Mfs*27 disrupts the C-terminal catalytic domain of TET2, abolishing enzymatic activity required for 5-hydroxymethylcytosine formation.
-Therefore, this criterion is applied at Strong strength because functional assays support a damaging effect.
+According to standard ACMG guidelines, the rule for PS3 is: "Well-established functional studies supportive of a damaging effect on the gene or gene product".
+The evidence for this variant shows: functional assays demonstrate that H786Mfs*27 truncates the catalytic domain of TET2, abolishing 5-hydroxymethylcytosine formation.
+Therefore, this criterion is applied at Strong strength because well-established functional studies support a damaging effect.

 PS4